Lots of smartphones,

 But beware: organizations quickly rush into app engineering and make little headway due to many technical issues, high budgets, and lack of clarity about goals and target audiences.

-Lots of smartphones, lots of platforms, and three ways to build an app: Cross-platform compatible as a web-based app, with the supreme discipline of native apps, or with the hybrid app as a mixed solution.
+Many smartphones, many platforms and three ways to develop an app: Cross-platform compatible as a web-based app, with the supreme discipline of native apps or with the hybrid app as a mixed solution.
 Depending on the requirements, these three types of app engineering are sometimes more, sometimes less suitable.
 We will give a brief overview to help you decide.

 The basic question in app engineering is, of course, the requirements and the desired platforms.
-Combined with the available budget, this simple calculation yields the ultimate strategy.
+Combined with the available budget, this simple calculation results in the final engineering strategy.

 But which approaches are available and what are the advantages/disadvantages of these approaches?
 First, there are the web-based apps, which, as the name suggests, are built on pure web technologies (HTML 5, CSS 3, Javascript).
-The development of native apps in the respective platform technology (e.g. Objective-C, Java, C#) is probably considered the supreme discipline, and hybrid apps come into play as a hybrid of both worlds.
+The engineering of native apps in the respective platform technology (e.g. Swift, Kotlin) is probably the supreme discipline and hybrid apps come into play as a hybrid of both worlds.

 Web-based apps

-The great advantage of a web-based app is the relatively simple implementation of a Cross-platform support.
-However, anyone who is already familiar with the browser problems on desktop systems will have an idea of the stumbling blocks that may await them on the countless mobile systems.
+The major advantage of a web-based app is the relatively simple implementation of cross-platform support.
+However, anyone who is already familiar with the browser problems on desktop systems will have an idea of the stumbling blocks that can await them on the countless mobile systems.
 Extensive tests must be scheduled here.
-Many providers offer emulators or other test options for this.
-Nokia should certainly be highlighted here, which offers registered engineers access to a pool of countless real (connected to a server) end devices (RMA = Remote Device Access)!
+Many providers offer emulators or other test options for this – from simulated environments to remote access to real devices connected in a testing farm.

-Web-based apps certainly often used for mobile websites .
+Web-based apps are certainly often used for mobile websites.
 In addition, the new functions of HTML5 & Co. also allow many other requirements to be mapped:

 - Local storage of data